Jeff Dahlgren: Later career

 In 2001 Dahlgren signed as a producer to EMI/Warner Music Group France and went on to produce Christia Mantzke.
 Her single "I'm Not a Boy" gained #100 for one week in France.
 Dahlgren also produced and directed the I'm Not a Boy video for Europe.
 Dahlgren and Farmer also signed a co-producing deal together with EMI.

 From 2009 to 2014 Dahlgren was producer, guitarist and co-writer of the Texas band Katsuk.
 One music blog wrote about the band:

 One of the best things about this band is their live performance.
 They create an atmosphere that envelops the listener like a wall of sound one does not want to escape from.
 They are powerful performance artists who weave smoky, woodsy vocals into elemental guitar melodies, harmonies, and percussion.

 Katsuk's single "Cut The Cord" has been nominated along with the band for best album, live performance, and best song.
 In 2010 Dahlgren produced, co-wrote, and played on Katsuk's Zero Point album.
 He also produced Katsuk's second album Skeleton Key.
 Dahlgren also produced and mixed albums from the Denton, Texas based band Hatch.

-As of 2015, Dahlgren is working on a new studio album - his first single, Ever Clear, is finished, but yet to be released.
+As of 2015, Dahlgren was working on a new studio album - his first single, Ever Clear, was finished, but yet to be released.
 Farmer and Dahlgren produced two albums in the past which he did not release, citing interference with his European touring schedule.
 Dahlgren created and led the band Water, which went on to play at Whisky a Go Go, The Roxy, The Troubadour and The House of Blues on Sunset Boulevard between European tours.
 Band Members included Grammy Award-winning Mike Elizondo on bass, French drummer Mathieu Rabate, and Pete Straub.